dhanishetty/Chaos/Chaos.md

 4. **Target scoping:** "Target scoping" means you can choose to make a chaos experiment affect only a very specific part or function within a larger Azure resource, instead of the whole thing.
       - For example, instead of shutting down an entire group of virtual machines, you might use target scoping to only shut down a specific instance within that group.
 If you don't choose a specific scope, the fault will apply to the entire resource you've targeted.
 ---
+### Quickstart: Create and run a chaos experiment by using Azure Chaos Studio
+   1. Prerequisites: You need an Azure subscription and a Linux virtual machine.
+   2. Register Resource Provider: Register the Microsoft.Chaos resource provider in your subscription.
+   3. Enable Chaos Studio on VM: In the Chaos Studio portal, select your VM as a "target" to enable Chaos Studio on it.
+   4. Create Experiment: Create a new chaos experiment, defining the "fault" you want to introduce (e.g., VM shutdown) and its duration.
+   5. Grant Permissions: Grant the experiment's managed identity the "Virtual Machine Contributor" role on the VM's Access control (IAM) page.
+   6. Run and Monitor: Start the experiment from the Chaos Studio interface and monitor its execution.

+---
 # Chaos Experiment Details

 | **Field**        | **Description**                                                                     |